 - The UK Royal Coat of Arms.

-The certificate shows that a company officially exists but doesn’t give any details about who owns the company or provide information on the rules that govern the management of the company.
-Information about who owns the company is held in the company’s register of members, while it is the articles of association that defines how the company is to be managed.
+Information about who owns the company is held in the company’s register of members, while the articles of association define how the company is to be managed.

 When do you need to show your certificate?